BrianBelhumeur/node-express-json-rpc2/README.md

     		// if everything is OK return result object: respond( { result: resultData } );

-    		// if something is wrong, return an error code OR: respond(jsonrpc.INVALID_PARAMS)
+    		// if something is wrong, return an error code: respond(jsonrpc.INVALID_PARAMS)
-    		// extended error object
+    		// OR an extended error object:
     		respond({
     			error: {
     				code: jsonrpc.INVALID_PARAMS,